Scars Left by Brain Surgery – Cosmetic Considerations of Surgery

 - Curvilinear incisions (curved lines)

-- S shaped incisions
+- S-shaped incisions

 Needless to say, each type of incision leaves behind a different shaped scar after healing.
-The speed at which the incision wound heals and the amount of scar tissue formed is based upon how the incision is closed.
+The speed at which the incision wound heals and the amount of scar tissue formed is based on how the incision is closed.
 Either in a single layer or multiple layers.
-The amount of scar tissue formed is dependent on number of other factors such as:
+The amount of scar tissue formed is dependent on a number of other factors such as:

-- The type of suture used.
-Monofilament sutures elicit less tissue reaction than polyfilament sutures.
+- The type of suture used: Monofilament sutures elicit less tissue reaction than polyfilament sutures.
 Similarly, non-absorbable suture materials irritate healing tissues less than absorbable suture materials (non-absorbable sutures have to be removed at a later date, whereas absorbable sutures are dissolved by the surrounding tissues over time and do not require removal by the surgeon).

-- Skin color.
-Different colored people have different reactions to scarring.
-Darker skinned people are more prone to develop hypertrophic scars than lighter skinned people.
+- Skin color: Different colored people have different reactions to scarring.
+Darker-skinned people are more prone to develop hypertrophic scars than lighter-skinned people.